wannesm/adsphd/README.md

 **In a chapter directory [`./chapters/chapterX`]**:

+For this to work you need to generate the chapter directory using the `makeemptychapter.sh` script which also generates a custom Makefile for the new chapter.

     make                       # Creates chapterX.pdf containing the
                                # TOC, the contents of only chapterX and
                                # the bibliography.